wangerekaharun/CustomComposeReactions/README.md

 }
 ```

-In the code above, you're creating an animation value  for the sping animation.
+You're creating an animation value for the sping animation in the code above.
 You also have a `LaunchedEffect` block that updates the animation state.
-Here's how the `ReactionButtonState` looks like:
+Here's what the `ReactionButtonState` looks like:

 ```kotlin
 enum class ReactionButtonState {